 DWC have undertaken analysis of available data on the type, age and condition of the various types of on-site wastewater management systems in the Southern Grampians Shire.
-Audit Program field inspection data has currently been obtained for a number of key townships and has been documented in Council's Audit Program Project Reports.
+Audit Program field inspection data has currently been obtained for a number of key townships (between 2013 to 2017) and has been documented in Council's Audit Program Project Reports.
 These townships include;